Douglas County, Colorado

 Douglas County is a county located in the U.S. state of Colorado.
 As of the 2020 Census, the population was 357,978.
 The county is named in honor of U.S. Senator Stephen A. Douglas.
 The county seat is Castle Rock.

 Douglas County is part of the Denver metropolitan area.
 It is located midway between Colorado's two largest cities, Denver and Colorado Springs, and contains a portion of Aurora, the state's third-largest city.
 Douglas County has the highest median household income of any Colorado county or statistical equivalent.
 It is ranked seventh nationally in that category.

+Douglas County is one of Colorado's fastest growing counties.

 Overview

 Douglas County is lightly wooded, mostly with ponderosa pine, with broken terrain characterized by mesas, foothills, and small streams.
 Cherry Creek and Plum Creek rise in Douglas County and flow north toward Denver and into the South Platte River.
 Both were subject to flash flooding in the past, Plum Creek being partially responsible for the Denver flood of 1965.
 Cherry Creek and Plum Creek are now dammed.

 Most residents commute to workplaces elsewhere in the metropolitan area outside of the county.
 Suburban development is supplementing the traditional ranching economy of the county.